senotrusov/senotrusov.com/docs/notes/arch-linux-installation.md

 === "SATA HDDs/SSDs"

-    Substitute `/dev/sdb` with the correct SATA device name and define the partition variables.
+    Replace `/dev/nvme0n1` with the SATA device you want to use, and assign the partition names to variables.
+All data on the selected device will be permanently deleted.

     ```sh
     target=/dev/sdb